Should you be using Facebook to grow your training business? In today’s blog, we’ll take a look at the pros and cons.

-The Facebook insights that you can view as the ‘Admin’ for your page will help you identify your most popular posts.
+The Facebook Business Suite shows you the backend data for your Facebook business page, including insights that will help you to identify your most popular posts.
 Are they statuses, photos, questions, videos or something else?
 Through the insights, you can see which content gets shared, what attracts comments or likes, what time of day people use your page, the demographic of your audience, and much more.

 When people do engage with your page, it’s important to respond quickly and professionally – answer messages as soon as possible, like or reply to comments, and make it clear that there’s a human being behind the page.
 I think this is especially important for training businesses as clients are looking for rapport with their trainers.

-With 890 million people signing into Facebook every day, you may reach a point when you want to consider boosting important posts or paying for Facebook ads, which can be carefully targeted to your high value clients to make the most of your advertising budget.
+You may reach a point when you want to consider boosting important posts or paying for Facebook ads, which can be carefully targeted to your high-value clients to make the most of your advertising budget.

-Hubspot recently posted an excellent blog about creating Facebook ads that work and I found this cheat sheet from Purrfectly Social about using Facebook’s Power Editor.
+Hubspot has an excellent blog about creating Facebook ads that work.
 Many businesses agree that, once you get to grips with Facebook ads, they are incredibly effective.